mkim74/MyPast/MyPast.md

 *Moved to St Louis, Missouri at age 8

-*Ran for a minor Rubik Cube competition in 2015
+*Competed for a Rubik Cube competition in 2015

+*Participated in a Volleyball clinic in the summer of 2016

+*Took my fist coding class during my Junior year

+*Made my decision to go to Mizzou on the last week of April, 2021